dominiksaul/HEIG-VD-CLD-Labo/Labo02/004_Create_Load_Balancer.md

 10.0.5.136 - - [21/Mar/2024:17:00:58 +0000] "GET / HTTP/1.1" 200 5152
 10.0.5.8 - - [21/Mar/2024:17:01:02 +0000] "GET / HTTP/1.1" 200 5152

-We can see that Health Checks are coming from 2 differents IP addresses, each coming from a different Availibility Zone.
-Thus, we can deduce that our appication load balance creates a specific entity inside each AZ to forwards traffic to each instances.
-We can see that its default load balancing algorithm is Round-Robin.
+As we already saw in the question before, the two IP Addresses of the Load Balancer are communicating with each of our Drupal servers.
+Since the Health Checks are done from both IP Addresses, we can deduce that our application load balancer runs in two entities (one in each Subnet and Availibility Zone) and both of those entities check if our drupal servers are still online and available.

+In practice when we then reach out to connect via the LB to one of our Drupal instances, our machine resolves the DNS name of the LB and takes randomly one of the IP addresses and LB entities (round robin).
 ```